TheOdinProject/curriculum/ruby/how_this_course_will_work.md

 ## Two Paths Forward

-Everyone is coming into this with a different goal in mind, so to accomodate that, here's two options for your path forward:
+Everyone is coming into this with a different goal in mind, so to accommodate that, here's two options for your path forward:

 1. **If you're just trying to race ahead and put up some Rails sites as fast as possible** (and worry about learning the fundamentals later), then your best bet is to first complete the Basic Ruby section, which uses primarily Codecademy as a resource, and then skip to the Rails course.
 Your knowledge won't be complete but you'll be in a pretty good spot to start from if you're in a hurry.
 2. **If you're really looking for a solid, sustainable base of knowledge**, just stick to the normal roadmap.
-What we cover will give you a problem solving ability that you won't othewise have.
+What we cover will give you a problem solving ability that you won't otherwise have.
 The projects, especially the final one, are worthy feathers in your cap that you can show off to any employer.
 We'll get you there and there really aren't any shortcuts in the long term.

 ## Our Primary "Textbooks":